Yiyi127/FocusCameraJuniorDevPHP/README.md

 ## Setup Instructions

 ### 1. Clone the Repository
-The branch I'm using is the main, I also set this one as the default branch.
+The branch I'm using is the ***main***, I also set this one as the default branch.
 But just in case if you are on different branch, change it to main.
 ```sh
 git clone https://github.com/Yiyi127/FocusCameraJuniorDevPHP.git
 cd FocusCameraJuniorDevPHP